 It’s a sad reality that pickpockets prey on tourists and residents alike in Palma.

-Ann Claverley, an Admin in the Mallorca Under the Sun Facebook Group had her purse pickpocketed in Plaza España on her way to getting her bus.
+Ann Claverley, an Admin in the Mallorca Under the Sun Facebook Group had her purse pickpocketed in Plaza España on her way to get her bus.

-This is a one of the major areas where pickpockets operate as the bus and train station are particularly busy.
+This is one of the major areas where pickpockets operate as the bus and train stations are particularly busy.

 This area is what Ann describes as a “pick-pocketing paradise” in Palma.

-She had drawn attention to herself when her purse fell out of her bag walking across Plaza España, she slipped.
+She had drawn attention to herself when her purse fell out of her bag while walking across Plaza España, and she slipped.

 While disorientated and walking to the bus stop, her purse went onto to be stolen as she was about to get her bus, and she didn’t feel a thing.

-To find out about more incidences of pickpocketing in Mallorca, check out this article here.
+To find out more incidences of pickpocketing in Mallorca, check out this article here.

 How to report a crime online in Mallorca and Spain